Photogrammetry knowledge

 • Vignetting.

-PIX4Dmapper, therefore, uses the camera positions and the reconstructed model to take these different factors into account and produce an accurate reflectance map.
+Therefore,the camera positions and the reconstructed model are used to take these different factors into account and produce an accurate reflectance map.
 To obtain representative results, it is important to have the right equipment.
 For Pix4D's recommendations concerning camera requirements: Camera Requirements for Precision Agriculture.

-Note: In order to produce accurate reflectance maps, multispectral imagery can be radiometrically calibrated and corrected by PIX4Dmapper.
-For more information: Radiometric calibration target - PIX4Dmapper.
+Note: In order to produce accurate reflectance maps, multispectral imagery can be radiometrically calibrated and corrected using calibration targets.
+For more information: - Radiometric calibration target - PIX4Dmapper

 What is a DSM?